 How to use this publication.
 This publication is organized into chapters to help you find information easily.

-Chapter 1 will answer questions frequently asked by 403(b) plan participants.
+Chapter 1 answers questions frequently asked by 403(b) plan participants.

-Chapters 2 through 5 will explain the terms and rules you will need to figure the maximum amount that can be contributed to your 403(b) account.
+Chapters 2 through 8 explain the rules and terms you need to know to figure the maximum amount that could have been contributed to your 403(b) account for 2001.